Kentucky & Indiana Terminal Bridge

-The Kentucky & Indiana Bridge is one of the first multi modal bridges to cross the Ohio River.
-It is for both railway and common roadway purposes together.
-By federal, state, and local law railway and streetcar, wagon-way, and pedestrian modes of travel were intended by the City of New Albany, City of Louisville, State of Kentucky, State of Indiana, the United States Congress, and the bridge owners.
-The K & I Bridge connects Louisville, Kentucky to New Albany, Indiana.
+The Kentucky & Indiana Bridge (K&I Bridge) is one of the first multimodal bridges to cross the Ohio River.
+It was designed for both railway and roadway purposes, although the roadway has been closed since 1979.
+The K&I Bridge connects Louisville, Kentucky, to New Albany, Indiana.

 Constructed from 1881 to 1885 by the Kentucky and Indiana Bridge Company, the original K&I Bridge opened in 1886.
+Federal, state, and local law state that railway, streetcar, wagon-way, and pedestrian modes of travel were intended by the cities of New Albany and Louisville, the states of Kentucky and Indiana, the United States Congress, and the bridge owners.
 It included a single standard gauge track and two wagon ways, allowing wagons and other animal powered vehicles to cross the Ohio River by a method other than ferry for the first time.
-At the time motorized vehicles were virtually nonexistent.
-The K&I Bridge company also owned a ferry boat operation during both the 1st and 2nd bridge; eventually that operation was sold as the bridge's success largely outmoded boat usage.
+At that time, motorized vehicles were virtually nonexistent.
+The K&I Bridge company also owned a ferry boat operation during both the first and second bridge; eventually that operation was sold as the bridge's success largely outmoded boat usage.

 Original bridge

-Purpose of the Kentucky and Indiana Bridge
+Design

-The Kentucky & Indiana Bridge, which spans the mighty Ohio River at the Falls of the Ohio, was designed to connect the cities of New Albany, Indiana and Louisville, Kentucky, and to bring their residents closer together.
-Citizens of New Albany and Louisville who conceived the bridge described its purpose in Articles of Association for the Kentucky and Indiana Bridge Company filed with the Recorder of Floyd County, Indiana March 7, 1881.
-The bridge founders declared, the object and purpose of the Kentucky & Indiana Bridge Company is to construct, own, and operate a bridge from a point in the City of New Albany, Indiana across the Ohio River to a point in the City of Louisville, Kentucky for both railway and common roadway purposes together..
+The Kentucky & Indiana Bridge, which spans the Ohio River at the Falls of the Ohio, was designed to connect the cities of New Albany, Indiana and Louisville, Kentucky, and to bring their residents closer together.
+Citizens of New Albany and Louisville who conceived the bridge described its purpose in the Articles of Association for the Kentucky and Indiana Bridge Company filed with the recorder of Floyd County, Indiana, on March 7, 1881.
+The bridge founders declared that the object and purpose of the company was to construct, own, and operate a bridge from a point in the city of New Albany across the Ohio River to a point in the city of Louisville for both railway and common roadway purposes together.
+The bridge and its approaches cost $1,500,000.

-Source of funds

-This bridge and its approaches cost $1,500,000 and is a monument to the enterprising citizens of Louisville and New Albany, who devised and carried out the financial plans for its erection.
-It is adapted for railway, streetcar, wagon-way, and pedestrian travel.